WilliamLa59/OldWebProjects/Url-Shortener-API/README.md

 # URL Shortener Service API
 created using Node, Express and MongoDB

-## Minor edits must be done in order to run properly
+## Minor edits must be made in order to run properly
       use "npm install" to install dependencies

-      edit default.json file to add you your mongoURI and baseUrl
+      edit config/default.json to add your mongoURI and your desired base Url

 ## How to use
 use "npm start" to run
-put target url in "longUrl" variable in api.http and hit send request
+~~in request/api.http put target url in "longUrl" variable hit send request (needs REST Client VS code extention)~~ add target Url to the textfield and hit "Shorten" the new short url should be outputted to the browser console also check to ensure it has been saved to the database